Community Engagement and Volunteering

 - Volunteering: a volunteer experience that allows you to donate free time, services, and skills to help the community (campus, neighborhood, town, country, or global) on an unpaid, frequent, and on-going basis.
 Faith-based or politically-motivated opportunities are potential options as long as volunteer time is not spent recruiting.
 A minimum of 45 hours per semester is required.

-Community Involvement Experiences for Students Beginning Fall 2018 or Later
+Community Engagement Experiences for Students Beginning Fall 2018 or Later

-Students beginning Fall 2018 or later must complete the Community Engaged Learning (CEL) Module to earn an Honors Experience for their community involvement work.
-A list of CEL info sessions is available here (look under CEL Module One).
+Students beginning Fall 2018 or later must complete the Center for Community Engaged Learning (CCEL) Module to earn an Honors Experience for their community involvement work.
+A list of CCEL info sessions is available here (look under CCEL Module One).

 Volunteering with UHSA: The University Honors Student Association provides UHP students with frequent volunteer opportunities.
 Participating in these events is a simple and meaningful way for you to start getting involved in the community.
 Read the UHP Weekly News for notification of upcoming events.